tcwcodes/coa-dev-challenges/frontend/README.md

 ### Challenge

 Your task is to create a webpage that displays information about the Dockless Scooters in Austin.
-This is an open‐ended challenge, so feel free to show off your creativity.
 This data comes from our Open Data Portal.
 For documentation, visit: https://data.austintexas.gov/Transportation-and-Mobility/Dockless-Vehicle-Trips/7d8e-dm7r

+Here's an example user story that may help guide what you develop:

+> As a division manager for parking enforcement, I would like to be able to see statistics on dockless usage for a given date ranges (ex: SXSW, March 8 - March 17, 2019).
+>
+> I would like to see counts of these stats:
+> - Total # of Trips
+> - Total # of Miles
+> - Total # of Unique Units Identified
+>
+> I would like this feature so that I can share ad-hoc reporting metrics with department executives and Council staff.
+>
+> _Bonus points if I can filter by mode (bike, scooter, all)._

 ### How does this work?